-1. Introductionn
+1. Introduction

-This document contains the verification documents (blank) for the verification of (Environmental Product Declarations)a MRPI®/EPD certificate.
+This document contains the verification documents (blank) for the verification of a MRPI®-EPD certificate.
 Basically these documents are also in the accompanying verification protocol with the same version number but for ease of use they are compiled in a separate document.

 A recognized verifier can always add the logo and the layout of his company to the documents but the contents must not be changed.